 Lessons Learned Integration: Systematically incorporate lessons from audits, incidents, and compliance challenges into program improvements.

-Regulatory Monitoring: Track regulatory developments and enforcement actions to adapt compliance programs to changing requirements.
+Regulatory Monitoring: Track regulatory developments and enforcement actions, including emerging GDPR changes and compliance strategies for 2025, to adapt compliance programs to changing requirements.

 Best Practice Research: Monitor industry best practices and emerging standards to continuously improve privacy protection approaches.